lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - Run union find.
     - after the union, if a union has been performed you can decrement a counter starting at the number of cities

+### 994. Rotting Oranges
+    - Matrix BFS
+    - Treverse first to determine where are the first rotten oranges and count the fresh ones
+    - Run bfs from each rotten one and everytime you hit a fresh one update the count and put it in the rotten queue.

 ### 1091.
 Shortest Path in Binary Matrix
     - Run BFS on the matrix.
     - check for stop condition as you pop from the pile